Tender Offer: Should I Sell My Private Company Stock or Hold On?

 Will This Tender Offer Give Me a Tax Surprise?

-Yes, it absolutely could.
-One of the biggest and costliest mistakes employees make is assuming all their profit from a tender offer will be taxed as a capital gain.
-Even in the case where you exercised your incentive stock options (ISOs) to qualify for long-term capital gains, the IRS can reclassify a portion of your tender offer proceeds as "compensatory".
-This means it shows up as W-2 income and gets hit with higher ordinary income taxes.
-An employee expecting a long-term capital gains rate gets a nasty surprise when their net proceeds are far less than they calculated.
+Even if you exercised your incentive stock options (ISOs) to qualify for long-term capital gains, there are scenarios where the IRS may reclassify a portion of your tender offer proceeds as "compensatory."
+This means it could show up as W-2 income and be subject to ordinary income tax rates, which are typically higher than capital gains rates.
+An employee expecting a lower tax bill can be caught off guard if their net proceeds are less than calculated.

 The 'Sell vs. Hold' Gut Check: A Framework for Your Decision